slub/ocrd_kitodo/docs/setup/configure-external.md

-This page describes the configuration of an external OCR-D Controller and Kitodo.Production instance.
+This page describes how to configure an **external** OCR-D Controller or Kitodo.Production instance.
-If do **not** wish to run the built-in OCR-D Controller and/or Kitodo.Production module read the appropriate sections.
+So if you do **not** wish to run the **built-in** OCR-D Controller and/or Kitodo.Production module, then read the respective section below.
-Otherwise you can skip this page and continue with [Preparation](preparation.md).
+Otherwise, you can skip this page and continue with [Preparation](preparation.md).

 ## Configuring an external OCR-D Controller instance